dcollien/FilterHTML/Readme.md

 What this does:
- - Lets you easily define a subset of HTML and it filters out everything else
+ - Lets you **easily define a subset of HTML** and it filters out everything else
- - Ensures there's no unicode encoding in attributes (e.g. &amp;#58; or \3A for CSS)
+ - Ensures there's **no unicode** encoding in attributes (e.g. &amp;#58; or \3A for CSS)
- - Lets you use regular expressions, lists, function delegates or built-ins as rules/filters
+ - Lets you use **regular expressions, lists, function delegates or built-ins** as rules/filters
- - Lets you filter or match attributes on tags
+ - Lets you filter or match **attributes** on tags
- - Lets you filter or match individual CSS styles in style attributes
+ - Lets you filter or match individual **CSS styles** in style attributes
- - Lets you define allowed classes as a list
+ - Lets you define **allowed classes** as a list
- - Lets you specify a function delegate to define the specification for a tag, depending on which tags it is inside
+ - Lets you specify a function delegate to define the specification for a tag, **depending on which tags it is inside**
- - Lets you specify a filtering function delegate for modifying text between tags (e.g. url auto-linking, emoticon parsing, #tagging, @mentioning, etc.), the output is also HTML filtered
+ - Lets you specify a function delegate for modifying or **filtering text nodes**, i.e. text between tags (e.g. url auto-linking, emoticon parsing, #tagging, @mentioning, etc.), the output is also HTML filtered
- - Lets you convert one tag into another (with specified attributes)
+ - Lets you **convert one tag into another** (with specified attributes)
- - Lets you completely remove contents of specified tags from HTML
+ - Lets you **completely remove contents of specified tags** from HTML
- - Helps to reduce XSS/code injection vulnerabilities
- - Runs server-side in Python (e.g. Flask, Bottle, Django) or Javascript (e.g. Node)
+ - Runs server-side in **Python** (e.g. Flask, Bottle, Django) or **JavaScript** (e.g. Node.JS, IO.js, **Browser**)
- - The Javascript port can also be used for client-side filtering
+ - Really helps to reduce XSS/code injection vulnerabilities

 What this doesn't do:
  - Clean up tag soup (use something else for that, like BeautifulSoup): this assumes the HTML is valid and complete.
 It will throw exceptions if it detects unclosed opening tags, or extra closing tags.
- - Claim to be XSS-safe out of the box: be careful with your white-list specification and test it thoroughly (here's a handy resource: https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
+ - Claim to be XSS-safe out of the box: be careful with your white-list specification and test it thoroughly (here's a handy resource: https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet).

 ### Class and Style filtering
  - parses the 'class' attribute into a list of values to match against allowed classes (list of values or regular expressions)